tursodatabase/libsql/README.md

 ## Version Control

-SQLite sources are managed using the [Fossil](https://www.fossil-scm.org/), a distributed version control system that was specifically designed and written to support SQLite development.
+SQLite sources are managed using [Fossil](https://www.fossil-scm.org/), a distributed version control system that was specifically designed and written to support SQLite development.
 The [Fossil repository](https://sqlite.org/src/timeline) contains the urtext.